 To Sum It Up

-From the Six Level of Unicorn Leadership, we clearly understand that there are multiple steps to creating a high performing team.
+From the Six Level of Unicorn Teams, we clearly understand that there are multiple steps to creating a high performing team.

 Once Psychological Safety is established, team members understand they can trust each other, but this trust alone is not enough.
 Team members must ACT on this trust.